GopherJ/LayoutGrid/README.md

 ## Introduction

-This component for creating a dashboard more simply.
+This component is for creating a dashboard more simply.
 All config of the dashboard will be saved in the vuex module `LayoutGrid`.
 In any component of your SPA, you can add a new item or delete one.
 I've also added some new features:

 - `table mode`
 - `json/csv download`
-- `UI`
+- `UI design`

-This component use `jbaysolutions/vue-grid-layout` internally and makes it more simple to use, that means the layout is controled in vuex and every time we need to add a new item.
-We just to specify the `title`, `is`, `w`, `h` and `data`.
-It will calculate automatically the next position and the `i` indentifier.
+This component use `jbaysolutions/vue-grid-layout` internally and makes it simpler to use, that means the layout is controlled in vuex and every time when we need to add a new item.
+We just need to specify the `title`, `is`, `w`, `h` and `data`.
+It will calculate automatically the next position and also the identifier `i` .

 ## Installation